 the exact opposite of our second female lead, who is impulsive, outspoken, and a bit insecure of herself around our male lead and the new FBI lady.

 But the girl can kick ass and run for miles without slowing down.
 She’s so feisty and headstrong, I loved her!

 To balance out our enigmatic male lead we got two competent and unique female characters, each with their own agendas and stakes in the plot.

 And oh what a plot!

 26 years ago, something horrible went down at hospital/research facility.
 This is the opening scene of the drama – and quite a shock!
-People are randomly attacking each other, committing suicide, and acting crazy – all with pleasant smiles on their faces as the world goes up in flames around them.
-We find three children in the midst of this madness, seemingly unaffected.
+People are randomly attacking each other and/or committing suicide – all with pleasant smiles on their faces as the facility goes up in flames around them.
+Here in the fiery inferno of madness, we find three children, seemingly unaffected by whatever is happening to the adults.
 One of them gives us a creepy speech: